castacks/castacks.github.io/openings.md

 ## Staff/Postdoc Positions

 If you are interested in a research staff or postdoc position in our areas of research please send Sebastian an [email](mailto:basti@andrew.cmu.edu) with your resume/CV and a description of your particular skills.

+## Student Projects

+If you would like to help with student projects in the lab, check for openings [here](https://airlab.slite.page/p/fgCZEXEjdzjBUS/Student-Projects).